Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Results

 A total of $688$ individuals were evaluated over $10$ generations.
 Thanks to the uncertainty-screening protocol described in the Appendix~\ref{s:IndividualEvaluation}, no outliers were retained in the analysis.
 The hybrid optimizer exhibited fast convergence: it explored the parameter space broadly in the early generations and then converged rapidly in all parameters except $\phi$.
 Convergence is further supported by the plateau of the best objective in the final three generations (\autoref{fig:J_evolution}(a)), where no further improvement is observed.

-A clear optimum region emerges for the three actuation frequencies: $\tilde{f}\approx0.85$ for the top and side slots ($\tilde{f}_1,\tilde{f}_2$) and $\tilde{f}\approx0.12$ for the bottom slot, the latter lying close to the natural shedding frequency of the wake.
-Some scatter remains in $\tilde{f}_1$, with a secondary local minimum appearing in later generations near $\tilde{f}_1\approx0.22$.
+A clear optimum region emerges for the three actuation frequencies: $\tilde{f}\approx0.85$ for the top and side slots ($\tilde{f}_1,\tilde{f}_2$) and $\tilde{f}_3\approx0.12$ for the bottom slot, the latter lying close to the natural shedding frequency of the wake.
+Some scatter remains in $\tilde{f}_1$, with high-performing individuals sparsely distributed across its domain.
 Furthermore, the optimizer tends toward intermediate blowing levels for the top and bottom diffusers while minimizing the side blowing.
 Since $DC_2$ regulates two slots (whereas $DC_1$ and $DC_3$ each regulate one), the objective $J$ may implicitly favor reducing $DC_2$ to limit total mass flow, leaving drag reduction to the other actuators.
 This remains a hypothesis; targeted sensitivity tests would be required to confirm it.
+Consistently with this reduced lateral authority, the best-performing solutions exhibit a large scatter in the lateral phase $\phi$, with both $\phi \approx 24^\circ$ and $\phi \approx 120^\circ$ yielding comparable performance in the best $J$ and $J_a$ solutions, indicating that the objective function is only weakly sensitive to the side-slot phase in the vicinity of the found minimum.